- The Archives @ Queens Library

 Are any of the library locations open on Sunday?

-Currently, only the Central Library, located in Jamaica, is open on Sundays.
+Currently, only the Central Library, located in Jamaica, and the Flushing Library on Main Street are open on Sundays.
 For complete schedule listing for all libraries, please refer to Complete Listing link on the “Hours & Locations” section on the home page.

 Is there parking at my local library?

 Most libraries only have street parking.
 Please visit the Parking Info section at your community library for more detailed information.

 For security reasons, pets are not allowed unless it is an assistance dog for visually impaired customers.